 This depends on the normal washing temperature.
 For a cold to warm wash, you will need 5-7 halves depending on the hardness of your water.
 Don’t forget that sometimes you can reuse your soap nuts a second time.

 Can soapnuts be used to wash hair?

 Can you use soap nuts for hair?
 Yes!
 Here’s how to make shampoo with soap nuts:

-- Put the soapnuts in a pot with the water.
+- Add 15 soapnuts to a pot with 6 cups of water.

 - Cool and then leave overnight.

-- In the morning, crush with the potato masher to release as much of the soap as possible.
+- The next day, crush with the potato masher to release as much of the soap as possible.